Building Community Through Difficult Conversations

 In a time of deep division in communities and on campuses, there is an urgent need to build spaces that support and facilitate communicating across differences.
 Research from across the disciplines demonstrates that empathy for those we disagree with is a learnable skill, and that it can benefit the individual and society.

-Sponsored and organized by the Western Washington University Faculty Senate and the Office of Equity, Building Community Through Difficult Conversations is designed to provide the skills and space to stay engaged in the critical work of building connections despite our differences.
+Sponsored and organized by the Western Washington University Faculty Senate and the Office of Equity, Building Community Through Difficult Conversations was designed to provide the skills and space to stay engaged in the critical work of building connections despite our differences.

-Past Events: Mindset and Communication Skills Workshops
+Mindset and Communication Skills Workshops (Past Events)

 Wednesday, October 23, 2024